How To Protect Yourself & Others Against COVID-19

 You can also cough or sneeze into tissues.
 Put any used tissues in the bin or a bag immediately.
 Then wash your hands thoroughly.
 Then dry.

 Wearing a mask or face covering can reduce the risk of people who have COVID-19 spreading the virus to others.

 A mask or face covering can help stop infectious droplets spreading when a person speaks, laughs, coughs or sneezes.

 Watch this video which shows the knot and tuck method to make your mask more efficient.

-Follow physical distancing rules for different Alert Levels
+Follow physical distancing rules

 The risk of becoming infected with COVID-19 increases the closer you are to a person and the longer you are close to that person.

 The risk is highest in crowded and indoor spaces without good airflow.
 The risk is lower outside, where there are fewer people, and when you are further away from others.

 Follow the rules for traffic light settings in NZ

 From 3 December 2021, New Zealand moves to the traffic lights system.
 The traffic lights (COVID-19 Protection Framework) protect Aotearoa New Zealand from COVID-19, while allowing vaccinated people more freedoms.
 Check the information about New Zealand's traffic light settings at the Unite Against COVID-19 website.